 The critical question of how to restore cancer services after the covid pandemic was addressed in an HSJ webinar.
 The pandemic has severely affected cancer services in much of the NHS: HSJ reported last month that cancer operations in the first half of January were down by 800 on normal levels.

-Across the country, fewer people than would be expected came forward with cancer symptoms making it likely that cancers would be detected at a later stage.
+During the first wave, fewer people than would be expected came forward with cancer symptoms making it likely that cancers would be detected at a later stage.
 There was also a backlog of patients for screening, which was suspended for a time.
-The NHS is likely to be playing “catch up” with this group of patients for some time to come.
+The impact of subsequent waves is less clear but the NHS is likely to be playing “catch up” for some time to come.

 This meeting has been sponsored by Pfizer.
 The content of this meeting has been solely created, organised, produced and distributed by HSJ.